Skip to main content

 What Does a Massage Therapist Actually Do?

-Massage therapy is a licensed, hands-on healthcare-adjacent profession — not a luxury add-on or a niche wellness trend.
+Massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) is a licensed, hands-on healthcare-adjacent profession — not a luxury add-on or a niche wellness trend.
 Licensed massage therapists assess soft tissue conditions, apply targeted manual techniques, and help clients manage pain, recover from injury, reduce stress, and improve mobility.

 The scope of practice is broader than most people realize.
 A working massage therapist might use any combination of the following modalities depending on their setting and clientele: